patrickaod/CineVault/TESTING.md

     ![screenshot](documentation/bugs/codeSplittingIssue.jpeg)

-    - Attempted fix: The only thing that worked was reassembling the Mongodb queries or statments.
+    - Attempted fix: The only thing that worked was reassembling the Mongodb queries or statements.

 > [!NOTE]
 > There are no remaining bugs that I am aware of.